Skip to content

 • Thread counts (TG): Approximate peak values from architectural reasoning (Cutadapt workers + pigz compression workers + igzip/pigz decompression).
 Threads are spawned across three independent subprocesses whose lifetimes may not fully overlap.

-• Thread counts (Oxidized): Deterministic from the architecture: exactly N+4 threads for --cores N (N workers + 2 decompressors + 1 batcher + 1 writer), or exactly 1 thread for --cores 1.
+• Thread counts (Rust v2): Deterministic from the architecture: exactly N+4 threads for --cores N (N workers + 2 decompressors + 1 batcher + 1 writer), or exactly 1 thread for --cores 1.

 • igzip: The bioconda Trim Galore installation includes igzip (Intel ISA-L) for fast single-threaded decompression.
 Benchmarks run with igzip available to match the nf-core production environment.